-Although we often talk about redevelopment in cities, the theme of public spaces (or urban landscapes, whatever you like) is always a little snubbed by designers and politicians.
+Although we often talk about redevelopment in cities, the theme of public spaces (or urban landscapes, if you prefer) is always a little snubbed by designers and politicians.

-Yet urban landscape architecture is increasingly necessary.
-Redesigning common spaces between citizens is a respectable challenge.
+Yet urban landscape architecture is increasingly needed.
+Redesigning the common spaces between citizens is a respectable challenge.

 1 The American Embassy in London also makes 'diplomatic' use of the landscape

 The project, which combines the design of KieranTimberlake and OLIN, ensures that even public spaces bring to mind American landscapes, while still managing to perfectly mix this atmosphere with the surrounding neighborhood.

 2 There's an all-green playmate in the Chicago Botanic Garden